ericw317/RegEasy_GUI/README.md

 From here, you will be able to select from the checkboxes available to extract whatever information you need.

 Direct Executable Available on SourceForge: https://sourceforge.net/projects/regeasy/
+Note:
+The exe is falsely flagged as malware because for this program I used a python library called "Impacket".
+This library often gets falsely flagged as malware because of its use in networking and pen testing.
+The code is open source for transparency.